starsite/SwiftFM/README.md

 SwiftFM is a Swift framework for the FileMaker Data API (Swift 5.5, iOS 15 required).

 This `README.md` is aimed at Swift devs who want to use the Data API in their UIKit and SwiftUI projects.
-Each function is paired with a code example.
+Each function shown below is paired with a code example.

 SwiftFM is **in no way** related to the FIleMaker iOS App SDK (ick).